 Ocean Sales is always on the lookout for new and exciting products to bring to market.
-With the onset of the COVID-19 pandemic in 2020 no new products have been released, and management is currently actively looking for new products to refresh their product line-up.
+With the onset of the COVID-19 pandemic in 2020 no new products were released.
+Management is now actively looking for new products to refresh their product line-up.